Social-Systems-Lab/vibe/docs/GlobalDatabase.md

 **Problem**: Documents from different users might have the same `_id`, which would cause conflicts in the `global` database.

-**Solution**: We will enforce unique and queryable IDs in the `global` database by creating a composite key that preserves the collection prefix.
+**Solution**: We will enforce unique and queryable IDs in the `global` database by creating a composite key that preserves the type prefix.

 -   **Original `_id`**: `posts/1753556109407-4da7b627643df8`
 -   **Owner's DID**: `did:vibe:zDxUwpkymXAzDwiKMvwWeYtWS6r7JdxvCWX5fEaK1enUsbTrU`
 -   **Global DB `_id`**: `posts/did:vibe:zDxUwpkymXAzDwiKMvwWeYtWS6r7JdxvCWX5fEaK1enUsbTrU/1753556109407-4da7b627643df8`

-This format guarantees uniqueness and allows for efficient range queries on the `_id` field to retrieve all documents for a specific collection (e.g., using `startkey="posts/"`).
+This format guarantees uniqueness and allows for efficient range queries on the `_id` field to retrieve all documents for a specific type (e.g., using `startkey="posts/"`).

 ### 4.2.
 Sequencing and Fetching Changes

 **Problem**: A common and critical operation will be for clients to fetch only what's new since their last query.

 **Solution**: We will leverage CouchDB's native **filtered `_changes` feed**.
-This allows clients to subscribe to changes for only the collections they are interested in.
+This allows clients to subscribe to changes for only the types they are interested in.

-1.  **Design Document**: A design document will be created in the `global` database with a filter function that matches documents based on their collection prefix.
+1.  **Design Document**: A design document will be created in the `global` database with a filter function that matches documents based on their type prefix.
     ```javascript
     // In _design/app
     {
       "filters": {
-        "by_collection": "function(doc, req) { return doc._id.startsWith(req.query.collection + '/'); }"
+        "by_type": "function(doc, req) { return doc._id.startsWith(req.query.type + '/'); }"
       }
     }
     ```
-2.  **Client Request**: The client can then request a changes feed for a specific collection.
+2.  **Client Request**: The client can then request a changes feed for a specific type.
-    `GET /global/_changes?filter=app/by_collection&collection=posts`
+    `GET /global/_changes?filter=app/by_type&type=posts`
 3.  **Sequencing**: This feed provides a `last_seq` value, allowing the client to resume listening from that point using the `since` parameter, ensuring no updates are missed.

 ### 4.3.
 Global Document Structure (DocRefs)